bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

                             Use +feature to enable a feature, or -feature to disable it For example, --cpu-features=+feature1,-feature2
-                            Use --cpu-features=+help to list all the features supported --opt-level=n             Set the optimization level (0 to 3, default: 3) --format=<format>         Specifies the format of the output file The format supported:
+                            Use --cpu-features=+help to list all the features supported --opt-level=n             Set the optimization level (0 to 3, default: 3, which is fastest) --size-level=n            Set the code size level (0 to 3, default: 3, which is smallest) -sgx                      Generate code for SGX platform (Intel Software Guard Extention) --format=<format>         Specifies the format of the output file The format supported:
                               aot (default)  AoT file